 The Fire Danger Rating scale must be understood:

-Warning levels of bushfire threat used on Emergency Apps in Australia
+Warning symbols indicate level of hazard including bushfire threat used on Emergency Apps in Australia

 Trip planning and extreme weather events, bushfire or natural disaster

 Trip planning must consider if an extreme weather event, bushfire or other natural disaster:

 - Has occurred in the area before the trip has started